weiwei4396/BroCOLI/README.md

     + The information for each isoform is recorded as one line, and the exon information as the next few lines.
 - `compatible_isoform.tsv`: The result of each read assigned to the transcript in each sample file.
     + Column 1 (read_id) represents the read id presented in sam file.
 In the case of multiple sample files, column 5 specifies the file associated with each read.
     + Column 2 (category) specifies the classification of the isoform to which each read is associated.
+BroCOLI divided read into four categories: FSM, ISM, single_exon, and approximate.
+FSM is full splice match.
+ISM is incomplete splice match.
+Single_exon indicates that the isoform has only one exon.
+Approximate means that reads are approximately grouped into this isoform by Bron-Kerbosch algorithm.
     + Column 3 (isoform_id) provides the Ensembl ID of the isoform associated with each read.
     + Column 4 (gene_id) provides the Ensembl ID of the gene associated with each read.
     + Column 5 (file) contains a numerical index for each sample, and the corresponding representative files can be found in `file_explain.txt`.